Smokin Zo's BBQ

 Checked the headcount and serving window to see whether a smokehouse-style setup fits the crowd.

-Why Timing Matters in Four Corners, Washington
+Why This Review Matters in Four Corners, Washington

 A useful BBQ quote should be tied to the real event, not a generic package.
 This review helps keep the service plan grounded in timing, access, guest flow, documentation needs, and the kind of food experience the host is trying to create.